sbroers/linux-on-hyper-v/hyper-v gallery/kali/README.md

-OneDrive Link is broken... fixing it tomorrow
+OneDrive Link is broken... i have to use another mirror...

 This JSON File set's up an Kali Linux VM 2020.02